scionproto/scion/doc/dev/design/endhost-overview.rst

 - Extend or replace ``pkg/snet`` API with higher-level library like `netsec-ethz/scion-apps/pkg/pan <https://pkg.go.dev/github.com/netsec-ethz/scion-apps/pkg/pan>`_.

 A compatiblity mechanism of the dispatcher removal project appears to imply that the underlay address cannot reliably be obtained for received SCION packets.
 Consequently, we need a different mechanism to obtain the underlay address.
-This couples the dispatcher removal to with the other listed items.
+This couples the dispatcher removal with the second listed item and potentially the third one.

 Proposal
 ========